ProtixIT/dataclass-binder/README.md

 ### Basic Types

 Dataclass fields correspond to TOML keys.
 In the dataclass, underscores are used as word separators, while dashes are used in the TOML file.
-For example, the following TOML fragment:
+Let's configure a service that listens on a TCP port for requests and stores its data in a database, using the following TOML fragment:

 ```toml
 database-url = 'postgresql://user:password@host/db'
 port = 5432
 ```

-can be bound to the following dataclass:
+This configuration can be bound to the following dataclass:

 ```py
 from dataclasses import dataclass